mohmedadil/Rick_And_Morty/README.md

 # rickandmorty

-A new Flutter project display characters of Rck_And_Morty series .
+A new Flutter project display characters of Rick_And_Morty series using Bloc StateMangament  .

+ Bloc StateMangament